2colours/Raku-ideas/Rakudo workshop.md

 - what is the lexical cope of sub MAIN?
 Confer https://github.com/rakudo/rakudo/issues/5090 and https://github.com/rakudo/rakudo/issues/5091
 - what are separate metaobjects created for?
   - seemingly type objects, i.e $foo.HOW === $foo.WHAT.HOW?
+- in what scope are top-level lexical variables installed?
+GLOBAL, PROCESS, none, etc.